-If you’ve been living under a rock and not seen it before, here’s a synopsis: A woman learns the value of friendship as she hears the story of two women and how their friendship shaped their lives in this warm comedy-drama.
+A woman learns the value of friendship as she hears the story of two women and how their friendship shaped their lives in this warm comedy-drama.
 Evelyn Couch (Kathy Bates) is an emotionally repressed housewife with a habit of drowning her sorrows in candy bars.
 Her husband Ed barely acknowledges her existence.
 One week, while waiting out Ed’s visit of his aunt at the nursing home, Evelyn meets Ninny Threadgoode (Jessica Tandy), a frail but feisty old woman who lives at the same nursing home and loves to tell stories.
-Over the span of several months, she spins a whopper about one of her relatives, Idgie and her friend Ruth.
-Idgie and Ruth are two unlikely friends that form a strong friendship in 1930s Alabama.
-Idgie gave Ruth a job at the cafe after she left her abusive husband Frank.
-Between her habit of standing up for herself, standing up to Frank, and serving food to Black people out the back of the diner, Idgie raised the ire of the less tolerant citizens of Whistle Stop, and when Frank mysteriously disappeared, many locals suspected that Idgie, Ruth, and their friends may have been responsible.
+Over the span of several months, she spins a whopper about one of her relatives, Idgie (Mary Stuart Masterson) and her friend Ruth (Mary-Louise Parker).
+Idgie and Ruth are two unlikely friends that form a strong friendship in 1930s Alabama; together they face an abusive marriage, open a business, and find themselves involved in an unsolved murder.
 Evelyn finds herself looking forward to her weekly visits with Ninny, and is inspired by her story to take a new pride in herself and assert her independence from Ed.